-Another free tool that can help us understand how the malicious program interacted with the file system and the registry is Process Monitor (http://technet.microsoft.com/en- us/sysinternals/bb896645.aspx).
+Another free tool that can help us understand how the malicious program interacted with the file system and the registry is Process Monitor (http://technet.microsoft.com/en-us/sysinternals/bb896645.aspx).

 To use Process Monitor, run it while infecting the system.
-I typically launch the tool right after taking the first Regshot snapshot.
-Remember to pause capture in Process Monitor before taking the second Regshot snapshot.
+I typically launch the tool right after taking the first RegShot snapshot.
+Remember to pause capture in Process Monitor before taking the second RegShot snapshot.

-Process Monitor records API calls that deal with file system, registry and other local activities.
+Process Monitor records API calls it observes on the system that deal with file system and registry access.
+It shows the details of how programs create, delete, read or modify the local environment.
 In the screen shot on this slide, you see attempts by our malware specimen to create pas.txt file and to locate the msnsettings.dat file.

 Process Monitor's log is very comprehensive.
 However, it is also very noisy.
-I use Regshot to make sure that I don't miss anything critical, while I rely on Process Monitor to present a comprehensive perspective on the specimen's interactions with the file system and the registry.
+I use RegShot to make sure that I don't miss anything critical, while I rely on Process Monitor to present a comprehensive perspective on the specimen's interactions with the file system and the registry.
 Now you know to look for additional files on the victim's actual system.